Place in the Old Testament

 Critics often claim the insanity of Nebuchadnezzar as evidence of the non-historical nature of the book, because they say that there is no historical record of this event.
 Insanity was treated with fear and dread in the time of Daniel, and considered to be the result of demon possession.
 Madmen were deprived of normal social contacts lest the others should be infected.
 It is unthinkable that this should happen to the great king Nebuchadnezzar, therefore we should not be surprised by the silence in Babylonian history.

 Actually the silence is not so silent.
 A third century BC Babylonian priest and historian named Berossus preserved a tradition that Nebuchadnezzar became suddenly ill towards the end of his reign.
-This is mentioned by Josephus (Ant.
-10.11.6).
-From 582 - 575 BC, there is no record of any political activity by Nebuchadnezzar in any secular historical sources.
+From 582 to 575 BC, there is no record of any political activity by Nebuchadnezzar in any secular historical sources.
 A damaged tablet was found by Sir Henry Rawlinson from the period of Nebuchadnezzar II: "For four years...in all my dominions I did not build a high place of honour; the precious treasures of my kingdom I did not lay out.
 In the worship of Merodach...I did not sing his praise...Nor did I clean out the canals".
 Maybe this is an allusion to this period.
-The 'seven times' in 4:16 may not be seven years.
-The word 'times' in v32 means 'seasons'.
-In Babylonian counting, there were only two seasons, summer and winter.
+The 'seven times' (4:16) does not necessarily mean seven years, as the word 'times' means 'seasons' (4:32).
+In the Babylonian calendar, there were only two seasons, summer and winter.
 Therefore seven seasons equals 3½ years.

 This kind of insanity is known today.
 It is a rare but genuine psychotic condition called boanthropy, in which the sufferer imagines himself to be an ox and acts like one, eating grass and drinking rain water.